codenowinc/level_one_curriculum/README.md

 # CodeNow Level One Curriculum
 Welcome to the CodeNow Level One curriculum repository!

-This repository is a central location for all the resources needed to teach Level One of the program.

-In this README, you will find a table of contents linking to a series of guides and the sample front-end and Rails projects.
-These guides and projects serve as resources to help you prepare for teaching your students during the program.
-They also outline the lesson plan for the workshop itself.
+Below is a table of contents linking to a series of guides to help you prepare for and teach your students during the program.

 ## Table of Contents